dassarthak18/granite-docgen/README.md

 * all system components are upgraded, and
 * both ``python3``and``python3-pip`` are already installed.

 You will require a Hugging Face user access token with ``READ`` permissions to run the script.
-The Hugging Face token is a one time thing and is only required for the script to set up the models for docgen.
+The Hugging Face token is a one time thing and is only required for the script to set up the model for docgen.

 Once these configurations are ensured, simply clone this repo and run ``setup.sh``: